Are you struggling to get going and stop being lazy?

 I was able to stop being lazy because I slowly started to realize I was setting the wrong goals.
 I didn’t have reasons for setting them, and whenever I did accomplish them, I didn’t feel like I worked hard for them.

-Overall the success was underwhelming as opposed to an achievement.
+Overall the success was underwhelming as opposed to feeling like an achievement.

 - Are you happy with how things went?